-- 5.8.
-Financial failed to establish and maintain adequate compliance and file checking arrangements, appropriate to the size and types of business conducted by Financial.
+- 5.9.
+Investments failed to establish and maintain adequate compliance and file checking arrangements, appropriate to the size and types of business conducted by Investments.
 In particular: - (1) file checking processes did not adequately identify and assess risks.
-The methodology for file selection was not sufficiently influenced by the risk rating of ARs and/or RIs and as a result Financial did not always ensure that a spread of higher risk products was checked; - (2) weaknesses in the file review methodology meant that file checking might not deliver a sufficiently robust assessment of suitability; - (3) no quality assurance assessment of file checking had been carried out since May 2012.
-Quality assurance assessments conducted prior to that date focused on post-sale checking only; and - (4) Financial had been aware for some time of significant risks relating to the accuracy and quality of new business information input into the Database but had failed to take appropriate steps to control this risk effectively.
-For example, the ARs and RIs did not attend comprehensive training on the Database before they began to give advice and Financial did not have an effective method of retrospectively checking that ARs' and RIs' entries on to the NBR were accurate.
+The methodology for file selection was not sufficiently influenced by the risk rating of ARs and/or RIs and as a result Investments did not always ensure that a spread of higher risk products was checked; - (2) weaknesses in the file review methodology meant that file checking might not deliver a sufficiently robust assessment of suitability; - (3) no quality assurance assessment of file checking had been carried out since May 2012.
+Quality assurance assessments conducted prior to that date focused on post-sale checking only; - (4) Investments had been aware for some time of significant risks relating to the accuracy and quality of new business information input into the Database but had failed to take appropriate steps to control this risk effectively.
+For example, the RIs did not attend comprehensive training on the Database before they began to give advice and Investments did not have an effective method of retrospectively checking that ARs' and RIs' entries on to the NBR were accurate; and - (5) Investments did not monitor the suitability of DIM decisions and the management of customer portfolios.

-Risk management process
+Risk management processes

-- 5.9.
-Financial failed to implement effective processes to enable senior management to identify, measure, manage and control the risks that Financial was, or might be, exposed to.
-In particular: - (1) the scope and quality of MI provided to the Board and its sub-committees was not sufficient to enable senior management to identify and monitor risk effectively;

-- (2) Financial's Board and its senior management team focussed on dealing with incidents and issues that had already materialised rather than proactively identifying and monitoring on-going risks; and - (3) the absence of an internal audit function meant that there was no robust mechanism for assessing the effectiveness of Financial's internal systems and controls. - 5.10.
-The Authority considers that Financial's systems and controls were inadequate for a firm of its size and taking into account the high risk products that it sold.
-The Authority considers that the failings were systemic. - 5.11.
-As a result of these failings, the Authority considers that Financial failed to take reasonable care to organise and control its affairs responsibly and effectively, with adequate risk management systems, in breach of Principle 3.
+- 5.10.
+Investments failed to implement effective processes to enable senior management to identify, measure, manage and control the risks that Investments was, or might, be exposed to.
+In particular: - the scope and quality of MI provided to the Board and its sub-committees was not sufficient to enable senior management to identify and monitor risk effectively; - (2) Investments' Board and its senior management team focussed on dealing with incidents and issues that had already materialised rather than proactively identifying and monitoring on-going risks; - (3) the DIM activity of Investments was not routinely considered by Investments' Board or sub-committees; and - (4) the absence of an internal audit function meant that there was no robust mechanism for assessing the effectiveness of Investments' internal systems and controls. - 5.11.
+Taking into account the potentially high risk investment management activities it offered, the Authority considers that Investments' systems and controls were inadequate.
+The Authority considers that the failings were systemic. - 5.12.
+As a result of these failings, the Authority considers that Investments failed to take reasonable care to organise and control its affairs responsibly and effectively, with adequate risk management systems, in breach of Principle 3.